Forgot password

 Yes, he will be there, too.
 Photo by Lennart Ootes via FIDE

-The 45th Chess Olympiad is organized in Budapest, Hungary, with a format that is identical to recent editions of this prestigious competition.
-Just like two years ago, the tournament will feature a Swiss format and a classical time control of 90 minutes for the first 40 moves plus 30 more minutes after the first 40 moves, with a 30-second increment per move throughout.
+The 45th Chess Olympiad is organized in Budapest, Hungary with a format identical to recent editions of this prestigious competition.
+Just like two years ago, the tournament features a Swiss format and a classical time control of 90 minutes for the first 40 moves, plus 30 more minutes after the first 40 moves, with a 30-second increment per move throughout.
 Draw offers are fair game, but only after move 30.

 Teams earn two points for every match win and one for each draw.
 The tiebreaker regulations are complicated, but here’s how they go: